asiminah/asiminah.github.io/submenu/appliedlinalg.md

 ### Class structure

 **Grading:** The course grade will be composed of a final exam, two midterms, quizzes, worksheets, and homework.
+The breakdown will be as follows:

 | Course Component |       | Weight    |
 | :----:           | :---: |  :----:   |